vcokltfre/tutorial-v2/docs/tutorial/beginner/05-listeners.md

 Here's a breakdown of what we're doing here:

-- `@bot.event` is a decorator which tells Disnake that this is an event listener.
+- `@bot.listener()` is a decorator which tells Disnake that this is an event listener.
 - `async def on_message(message: Message) -> None` is the function which will be called when the event is triggered.
 - `message` is the message that triggered the event.
 - `if "badword" in message.content` is a check to see if the message contains the word "badword" in it.